Dawson924/MouseFlightControl/README.md

 Mouse Flight Control is designed to provide a intuitive way to control flight in Game.
 It emulates a joystick's functionality through the mouse.

-## Features

-- **Mouse Joystick Emulation**: 🖱️ The center of the screen acts as the joystick's midpoint, with screen width representing the X-axis and height the Y-axis.
-This is a perfect solution for simulating joystick controls with a mouse.
-- **Customizable Controls**: 🎮 You can customize key mappings and various options such as cursor display, hint overlays, and use mouse button as joystick button.

 ## Installation

 ### Prerequisites